rickyfili10/mojito/README.md

 # DISCLAIMER
 ### Mojito is for educational purposes only.
 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
-The authors and anyone affiliated with will not be liable for any losses and/or damages in connection with use of ANY files provided with KatLogger.
-DO NOT use Mojito if you don't have the permission to do that,
+The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
+DO NOT use Mojito if you don't have the permission to do that.
 ### USE IT AT YOUR OWN RISK.

 # HOW TO SETUP AND INSTALL MOJITO?